TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual Design.md

 * ....
 * ....

-**Industrial Solutions**
+**Commercial Solutions**

-Industrial smart chessboards provide refined integrations of automation, AI, and connectivity but often come at a premium cost and complexity level.
+Commercial smart chessboards provide refined integrations of automation, AI, and connectivity but often come at a premium cost and complexity level.
 Below is the analysis of several existing options:

-1. Name here
+1. **ChessUp 2 Smart Chess Board**

-  * Cost: $____.00
+  * Cost: $399.99

-  * Pros: .....
+  * Pros: Provides piece placement tracking, piece movement lights, and an adjustable AI skill level

   * Cons:

+    * Cannot move pieces autonomously.
+    * Requires a stable WiFi connection to Chess.com for AI functionality.

+2. **Miko Chess Grand**

+ * Cost: $549.00

+ * Pros: Offers online connectivity, an automatic board reset, and an adaptive AI.
+ * Cons:

+  * The board’s weight makes it less portable.
+  * High-quality materials increase overall cost.
+  * The robotic arm cannot make moves for the first player except when removing pieces from the board.
+  * Does not include voice recognition functionality.

+3. **Chessnut Move**

+  * Cost: $899.00

+  * Pros: Offers unique micro-robotics piece movement, precise piece tracking, and simulataneous piece movement.

-    * ....
+  * Cons:

+    * Pieces occasionally collide during automated movement.
+    * The design relies on each piece containing its own robotic base, which significantly increases cost.
+    * Oversized piece bases reduce aesthetic appeal and make the board feel crowded.

+4. **GoChess Mini**

-    * ....
+  * Cost: $299.95

+  * Pros: Compact, lightweight, and simple to set up

-    * ....
+  * Cons:

-"In this section, various potential solutions are hypothesized, design considerations are discussed, and factors influencing the selection of a solution are outlined.
-The chosen solution is then identified with justifications for its selection."
+    * Battery-powered system requires two hours to fully charge, supporting up to 100 hours of playtime (reduced to about five hours when lights are enabled).
+    * Does not support automated piece movement, requiring players to manually move all pieces.
+    * Lacks an automated reset function for returning pieces to their starting positions.

+**Analysis and Selection**

+Current solutions often remain too costly or inaccessible for the average user.
+In addition, many systems lack essential capabilities such as offline functionality, voice recognition, and reliable automated piece movement, leading to frequent piece collisions and reduced usability.

+After assessing the strengths and limitations of existing systems, it is evident that a new solution must address the following shortcomings:

+1. __CHECK MEASURES OF SUCCESS(?)__
+2. ...
+3. ...
+4. ...
+5. ...

+By integrating these features into a single cohesive system, the proposed design aims to bridge the gap between DIY and commercial smart chessboards, delivering a cost-effective, lightweight, and user-friendly solution that enhances accessibility and functionality for disabled chess players.

 ## High-Level Solution